Tip #102: Learning Levels

 c.
 Remedy any inconsistency by either adjusting the levels of learning or rewriting the training goals.*

-Note that at this step, we also have checks and balances.
 At (b) and (c), we make sure that the selected learning levels are appropriate to accomplish the established training goals.
-If we feel that application is necessary but our training goals do not make that clear, we will have to rewrite the training goals.
+If we feel that apply is necessary but our training goals do not make that clear, we will have to rewrite the training goals.

 Next week, we will look at the checklist for the fifth lesson planning step, which is creating the learning objectives.
 Since we have already established the essential content in Step 3 and the desired level of learning in Step 4, all we will need to do in Step 5 is to add an active verb (appropriate for the learning level) and we will have our learning objectives!

-This week, we will look how to create the learning objectives.
+Next week, we will look how to create the learning objectives.
 Since we have already established the essential content in Step 3 and the desired level of learning in Step 4, all we will need to do in Step 5 is to add an active verb (appropriate for the learning level) and we will have our learning objectives!

 Related Posts